asbl/miniworldmaker/source/docs/source/objectsfirst_english/01_installation.md

 # Installation

-You can install miniworldmaker on your computer or with Thonny to install it:
+You can install miniworldmaker on your computer or with the help of Thonny to install it:

 ## On your computer

 1. install Python first.

-   You can download Python from [Python](https://www.python.org) download.
+   Python can be downloaded from [Python.org](https://www.python.org). download.

    Alternatively you can install the development environment